Homemade Pill Pockets For Dogs

-Check out this video of us using bait and switch on PPFC's very own beagle, Mikey.
+Check out this video of how we used the bait and switch method on PPFC's very own beagle, Mikey.

 No matter what, never crush your dog’s pills or open a capsule to sprinkle the medication on food without first speaking with your veterinarian.
 Oftentimes, pills are given a coating or are put into a capsule for a reason, such as to allow for extended release or to hide a bitter taste.

 Medicine is critical to your dog’s health, whether it be for a diagnosed condition or their monthly flea and tick medication, but it doesn’t have to be an unpleasant experience.
 With a little creativity and patience, you can find a harmless way to give your dog their needed medication!